cgrindel/rules_updatesrc/doc/how_to.md

 This option is useful if you are generating files with a [genrule](https://docs.bazel.build/versions/main/be/general.html#genrule) or something similar.
-In the same Bazel package as the the `genrule`, you define a [updatesrc_update](/doc/rules_and_macros_overview.md#updatesrc_update) target specifying the source files using the `srcs` attribute and the output files using the `outs` attribute.
+In the same Bazel package as the the `genrule`, you define an [updatesrc_update](/doc/rules_and_macros_overview.md#updatesrc_update) target specifying the source files using the `srcs` attribute and the output files using the `outs` attribute.
 The source list and output list must evaluate to file lists that have the same length, as the contents of the n-th